ultimate271/notes/dastoyevsky/brothers01.03.md

 of this old woman, who was apparently not bad‐hearted but had become an insufferable tyrant through idleness.

+### Fyodor proposes elopement to the ophan Sofya, who accepts as perhaps the lesser of two evils
 Fyodor Pavlovitch made her an offer; inquiries were made about him and he was refused.
 But again, as in his first marriage, he proposed an elopement to the orphan girl.
 There is very little doubt that she would not on any